-MSP is unique in offering a full continuum of care from immediate crisis on our hotline through transitional-to-permanent housing.
-Our experienced team of professional social workers provides clinical counseling, case management, and comprehensive services to empower survivors to recover and thrive.
+MSP is unique in offering a full continuum of care from emergency shelter through transitional-to-permanent housing.
+Our experienced team of case managers and residential counselors provides clinical counseling, case management, and comprehensive services to empower survivors to recover and thrive.
 MSP also provides training, case consultation, and advocacy to engage communities to prevent violence and abuse.

-  A modern shelter for 45 women & children with counseling, case management & life skills training
+A modern shelter for 15 survivors & their children with counseling, case management & life skills training

 Last year, more than 90% of the families served in Sanctuary Plus moved to more stable, safe homes.
 They did not become homeless, return to their abusers, or move to another short-term shelter program – draining a very limited resource.

 The architects at R. McGhee & Associates ensured that the facility is compliant with the Americans for Disabilities Act and utilized an environmentally friendly design.
 Special thanks to our Capital Campaign Committee and the supporters who made this milestone possible.

 If you are a victim of domestic violence, you may be a candidate for Sanctuary Plus.
 Call us at 202-540-1064 to learn more about our services.

 An innovative transitional-to-permanent housing program that builds survivors skills and self-dependency